hyunsik/tajo-doc-kr/src/main/sphinx/functions/datetime_func_and_operators.rst

   The number of the week of the year that the day is in.
 By definition (ISO 8601), weeks start on Mondays and the first week of a year contains January 4 of that year.
 In other words, the first Thursday of a year is in week 1 of that year.

   In the ISO definition, it is possible for early-January dates to be part of the 52nd or 53rd week of the previous year, and for late-December dates to be part of the first week of the next year.
-For example, 2005-01-01 is part of the 53rd week of year 2004, and 2006-01-01 is part of the 52nd week of year 2005, while 2012-12-31 is part of the first week of 2013.
+For 예제, 2005-01-01 is part of the 53rd week of year 2004, and 2006-01-01 is part of the 52nd week of year 2005, while 2012-12-31 is part of the first week of 2013.
 It's recommended to use the isoyear field together with week to get consistent results.

   .. code-block:: sql